cosmos/cosmos-sdk/docs/ibc/custom.md

 keepers.
 Thus, the `OnRecvPacket` callback only needs to worry about making the appropriate state changes given the packet data without worrying about whether the packet is valid or not.

-Modules may optionally return an acknowledgement as a byte string and return it to the IBC handler.
+Modules must return an acknowledgement as a byte string and return it to the IBC handler.
 The IBC handler will then commit this acknowledgment of the packet so that a relayer may relay the acknowledgement back to the sender module.